-- St. Peter-in-Thanet will review this policy at least annually.
-The policy will be revised following any national or local policy updates, any local child protection concerns and/or any changes to our procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and part one of KCSIE.
-These documents can be found in the staff room on the safeguarding information board and also on the school website https://www.stpetersthanet.co.uk/

-- Parents/carers can obtain a copy of the St. Peter-in-Thanet Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website https://www.stpetersthanet.co.uk/ - The policy forms part of our school development plan and will be reviewed annually by the governing body which has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and head teacher will ensure regular reporting on safeguarding activity and systems to the governing body.
+- The Charles Dickens School will review this policy at least annually.
+The policy will be revised following any national or local policy updates, any significant national events, local child protection concerns and/or any changes to our procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and part one and Annex A of KCSIE within their start of term pack or induction pack for new starters.
+These documents will also be found throughout the year on the school website, sharepoint and in the staff room on the safeguarding noticeboard. - Parents/carers can obtain a copy of the School Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the School website www.cds.kent.sch.uk - The policy forms part of our School development plan and will be reviewed annually by the governing body which has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and Head Teacher will ensure regular reporting on safeguarding activity and systems to the governing body.
 The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.